 10. Indigenous history

-The original inhabitants of Fraser Island were the Butchulla people, who occupied the land for about 5000 years.
-There are around 500 Indigenous archaeological sites located across Fraser Island, which are rich with Dreamtime stories.
+The original inhabitants of K’gari (Fraser Island) were the Butchulla people, who occupied the land for about 5000 years.
+There are around 500 Indigenous archaeological sites located across K’gari (Fraser Island), which are rich with Dreamtime stories.